monsoonmaelstrom/book2/book2.md

 ----

 At some point, I must have fallen asleep because daylight has replaced the slow creep to dawn, and I hear birdsong in the distance.
 I see Liam and Peter several feet away talking quietly.
-Peter notices I’m awake first and says something to Liam that has him quickly looking in my direction.
+Peter notices I’m awake first and says something to Liam which has him quickly looking in my direction.
 Liam nods and claps Peter on the shoulder, then heads back to me.

 “Are you okay?”
 I ask as he reaches me.